nizantz/India/README.md

 ```

 You might need to use sudo if you do get permission denied errors.
 Now we convert the SHAPE data for INDIA to JSON.
-Go to teh IND_ADM folder and run teh following command line :
+Go to the IND_ADM folder and run the following command line :

 ##For extracting data for India (international boundary)
 ```haskell